 Even as we stand, fearful and afraid at the dawn of a new age, so did they stand and watch as their world changed around them.
 They were afraid and perhaps filled with despair.
 But they went into the dark cave and created the most profoundly beautiful and evocative art the world has ever seen.
 Poignant in its message (though we cannot read it), we still feel its power 17,000 years later.

 We, too, stand at the dawn of a new morning.
-We, too, may fear and despair of what those changes will mean to us–as a nation and as individuals.
+We, too, are afraid and despairing about what those changes will mean to us, as a nation and as individuals.
 We have choices to make about how we will meet those changes.

 As an artist, I choose to affirm the creative force of the universe.
-In my own small way, I must stand on the side of creativity—to grow, to understand, to move forward in a constructive way.
-And to act in every way I can to honor this force.
+In my own small way, I must stand on the side of creativity—to grow, to understand, to move forward in a constructive way, and to act in whatever way I can to honor this force.
 I can do this globally, by contributing to causes that seek to alleviate the conditions that bring acts of horror like this to the world.
 I can do this locally, by holding my family and loved ones close, and honoring the creative spirit of all other people.